Wild mushroom and spinach risotto with rocket salad.

 Small handful of fresh parsley

 Around 4 pinches of Himalayan salt (depends on how rich and flavoursome the stock is)

 Couple of knobs of butter

 Bag of rocket salad leaves

-Balsamic and olive oil dressing
+Balsamic vinegar or pomegranate molasses drizzle and olive oil dressing

 Fry chopped onion and garlic on medium heat in butter until soft, then add quartered chestnut mushrooms, whole wild mushrooms and rice (keep stirring).
 On a medium heat again slowly add stock a bit at a time, keeping stirring, and top up any time the liquid disappears, add salt and pepper and continue doing the topping up and stirring every so often until the last five minutes of cooking time.
 Then add the lemon juice and rind, sage and thyme, the grated parmesan (leave some aside for serving) add finally the spinach leaves.
 Serve with the rest of the parmesan sprinkled on top and the fresh parsley.
 Rocket salad with olive and balsamic dressing compliments this perfectly.
 Bon appetit!